common-workflow-language/common-workflow-language/specification/tool-description.md

 ### Adapter record

 If the adapter record is listed in the input schema, "value" is set to the corresponding value for that input join the job order document.
 For adapter records listed in "args", "value" must be provided or it is an error.
 The "value" field may be a [reference](#references) or [expression](#expressions).
-The adapter behavior in building the command line depends on the value type:
+The adapter behavior in building the command line depends on the data type of the value.
+Note: in the event of a mismatch between the data type specified in the schema and the data type of the actual value (this can occur when applying expressions), use the data type of the actual value to select the appropriate
+behavior:

 - array: each value of the array will be added as separate command line entries, unless "itemSeparator" is specified (see below).